octaviaisom/Walmart-Sales-Forecast/README.md

 #### PROJECT STATUS: [Active]

 ## Project Objective
 This project will explore the sales data of 45 Wal-Mart locations.
-Exploritory data analysis will be perfomed at the store and deparment level; the finding will be used to forecast the sales and create an analytical dashboard.
+Exploritory data analysis will be perfomed at the store and department level; the finding will be used to forecast the sales and create an analytical dashboard.

 ## Getting Started